Millen House

 The Millen House (also known as "Raintree House") is a historic residence on the campus of Indiana University in Bloomington, Indiana, United States.
 Built by an early farmer, it is one of Bloomington's oldest houses, and it has been named a historic landmark.

+The Raintree House is a Greek Revival style brick house.
+The house gets its name from two large raintrees (Koelreuteria paniculata), which once stood on the property.
+Built by William Moffett Millen c.
+1845, it is an example of the Georgian house plan favored by well-to-do farmers in southern Indiana and the Upland South in the mid-nineteenth century.